Want to know when to exercise harder and when to slow down?

 You should consult your medical provider about your heart rate for the following reasons:

-• You have a heart condition.
-Work with your medical provider to find a target heart rate that’s safe for you.
+- You have a heart condition.
+Work with your medical provider to find a safe target heart rate.

 Will Knowing Your Heart Rate Range Increase Your Fitness?

-You knew that target heart rate was important, but you weren’t sure how important.
+You knew that target heart rate was important, but you weren’t sure how important it was.
 Learning and staying in your heart rate zones can maximize your workout.

 Now you know when to pick up the pace to reach your fitness goals—no more wasting time on ineffective workouts.

 You also know when to slow down and let your heart and body recover.
-No more fear of overexercising.
+There is no longer any fear of overexercising.

 Now, it’s time to take on your fitness goals with confidence.